 Photo courtesy of Andrew Feinberg (Andrew Feinberg / Flickr)

 Photo courtesy of Jeff Hitchcock (Arbron / Flickr)

-It is important to make the distinction between a lectern and a podium.
+It is important to make the distinction between the two.
 And yet, many people say “podium” when they are actually referring to a lectern.
 (Conversely, I have never heard anyone say “lectern” when referring to a podium.)

-Some might say that I am just quibbling over semantics.
-But suppose you’re giving a speech.
+There are those who will say that I am just quibbling over semantics.
+But let’s suppose you have an important speech at an unfamiliar venue.
 You phone the event organizer and ask if there will be a “podium” when you actually mean a lectern.
 If the organizer is not on the same (incorrect) wavelength and says “No”, you might end up needlessly scrambling to find your own lectern.
-If the organizer says says “Yes”, you might arrive to find a real podium but no lectern.
+If the organizer says “Yes”, you might arrive to find a real podium but no lectern.

 To summarize: You stand at or behind the lectern; you stand on the podium.